lldavoll/lldavoll.github.io/_portfolio/spl_experiment.md

 - Bilingual profiling through structured questionnaires.
 - Automated data cleaning and restructuring (Python).
 - A repository-ready architecture for reproducibility and reuse.

-This project reflects the intersection of <strong>computational linguistics, experimental design, and data engineering</strong>.

 ## Project Goals